allproxy/mitmproxy-ui/README.md

 * On the left side panel click the `Restore Session` button
 * From the Restore Session Modal click `Restore` to restore a sample session

+You may also make some local configuration changes:
+* Edit `Queries`

 ### Install

 > 1. Clone repo.